pelme/htpy/docs/html2htpy.md

 ```

-Lets say you have an existing html file:
+Lets say you have an existing HTML file:

 ```html title="index.html"
 <!DOCTYPE html>